 State Veterans Homes

-In 1997, Senator Jerry Patterson passed a law authorizing the Texas State Veterans Home program to provide long-term care services for Texas veterans.
+In 1997, the Texas Legislature passed a law authorizing the Texas State Veterans Home program to provide long-term care services for Texas veterans.
 Since 2001, the VLB has built eight Texas State Veterans Homes, which offer long-term, skilled-nursing care for veterans.
 The homes are located in Amarillo, Big Spring, Bonham, El Paso, Floresville, McAllen, Temple, and Tyler.
 Learn More

 State Veterans Cemeteries